CodeWizard-1/e-commerce/README.md

 Below are the problems I encountered and how I solved them.

-### When entering an empty value in the product quantity field, the last error Server Error 500 appeared
+### When entering an empty value in the product quantity field  error Server Error 500 appeared

   - #### Issue: